Powerful Solutions to Serious Debt Problems

 Chapter 7 Bankruptcy: A Fresh Start When the Burden of Debt Is Too Heavy

 Chapter 7 bankruptcy is designed for people who do not have enough assets and income to pay off debts like credit cards, loans and medical bills.
 For those who qualify, the benefits of Chapter 7 can be life changing: Debts are discharged, payments are no longer required, and creditors and collectors are forbidden to call the debtor.
 Filers of Chapter 7 bankruptcy must meet income guidelines.
-In most cases, filers have to give up assets that will be used to pay off their creditors.
+In most cases, an individual's property is protected by Mississippi's bankruptcy exemptions.
+To determine if Chapter 7 is right for you, schedule a free consultation.

 Chapter 13 Bankruptcy: A Payment Plan That Can Get Things Back on Track